-There are other types of notices that might be required in Texas.
+There are other notices that you might need to send in Texas.
 The timing and delivery methods of these notices are simpler than the monthly notice requirement, and therefore, we won’t spend much time on them here.
 However, here is a breakdown of the 3 other notices in Texas:

 - Residential Disclosure Notice: In Texas, a general contractor is generally not required to give any preliminary notice.
 However, when a project is residential, a GC must provide a Residential Disclosure Statement.
-Before a residential construction contract is executed in Texas, the original contractor must deliver a disclosure statement to the property owner.
+Before a residential construction contract in Texas, the original contractor must deliver a disclosure statement to the property owner.
 The disclosure statement includes an overview of some of the owner’s rights, responsibilities, and risks in this transaction.

 - Notice of Contractual Retainage: To protect the right to file a lien against the contractual retainage withheld on a contract, a Texas contractor must send a Notice of Contractual Retainage.
-This Texas Notice of Contract Retainage must be sent to to the owner, or the original contractor (depending on your role) within either (1) 30 days after the contract providing for retainage is completed, terminated or abandoned, or (2) 30 days after the original contract is terminated or abandoned; whichever is earlier.
+You must send this Texas Notice of Contract Retainage to the owner, or the original contractor (depending on your role) within either (1) 30 days after the contract providing for retainage is completed, terminated or abandoned, or (2) 30 days after the original contract is terminated or abandoned; whichever is earlier.
 See here for more about how Contractual Retainage Notices are different from monthly notices.

 - Specially Fabricated Materials Notice: If you are providing materials that are specifically fabricated and made for the project, then you’ll need to serve a specific notice for this.
 Under the Texas Property Code Section 53.0231(a), a person who specially fabricates materials that are unsuitable for use on other projects is entitled to lien, even if the materials are never delivered to the site (i.e. the contract is canceled).
 To preserve this right, however, suppliers must send a Notice of Specially Fabricated Materials after executing their material contract.

 Texas Monthly Notices on Public Jobs